-I won’t go into all the events, poor choices, and circumstances that transpired in my life, over the course of about fifteen years, eventually causing me to become homeless; that’s not the point of this article.
-Suffice it to say that after my last divorce, in which I lost a good portion of my life savings and was unable to finish flight school after leaving my career job and relocating out of state to do so, I entered a slow death-spiral, from which I never recovered.
+I won’t go into all the events, poor choices, and circumstances that transpired in my life over the course of about fifteen years, eventually causing me to become homeless; that’s not the point of this article.
+Suffice it to say that after a divorce, in which I lost a good portion of my life savings and was unable to finish flight school after leaving my career job and relocating out of state to do so, I entered a slow death-spiral, from which I never recovered.
 Things got worse and worse, and my ability to cope continued to diminish, until I finally hit rock bottom.
 Unemployed, broke, and entirely dysfunctional at that point, I got kicked out of where I was staying, and had nowhere left to go.
+I was terrified.

-Anyway, the relatively recent experience of near-homelessness, along with that bussing station incident many years ago, changed my attitude toward everything I receive in my life.
+Anyway, the two aforementioned incidents/situations changed my attitude toward everything I receive in my life.
 I’ve learned to appreciate what I have, appreciate what others do for me, give to me—understanding that these are all gifts, not obligations.

 And this is true for even the tiniest of things, like finding a penny or nickel on the ground; but for me, it’s even more than that—for I’ve turned that simple, random event into a ritual.

-After turning my own life around—with an immense amount of help from some of my family and friends—let me tell you, there’s absolutely no way I could’ve done it by myself—I made a conscious decision that from now on, whenever I find a penny or other small coin on the ground, yes—I stop to pick it up—but not simply out of appreciation; rather, because I’ve turned it into a ritual that I perform, in order to acknowledge and appreciate everything in my life.
+After turning my own life around all those years ago, I made a conscious decision that from now on, whenever I find a penny or other small coin on the ground, yes, I stop to pick it up—but not simply out of appreciation; rather, because I’ve turned it into a ritual that I perform, in order to acknowledge and appreciate everything in my life.

 So whenever I find even a relatively worthless coin on the ground, I use it as a reminder of what I’ve been through, and the help I’ve received from others, and the gifts I’ve received, and how lucky and fortunate I really am, how good my life really is.
 Picking up the coin, I make myself stop and take a moment—regardless of how busy I think I am, how much of a hurry I think I’m in—to reflect, to consciously appreciate everyone and everything in my life, and to give thanks.

-And pretty much every time, my day goes much better.
+And pretty much every time, my day gets a little brighter.